pokt-network/poktroll/docusaurus/docs/operate/configs/supplier_staking_config.md

 ### Non-Custodial Staking

-In this staking mode, the owner of the `Supplier` is different from the operator.
+The owner of the `Supplier` is different from the operator.
 This means the account that receives the rewards is different from the one signing the `RelayResponse`s and submitting claims and proofs.